Unfair Dismissal (Including Unfair Constructive Dismissal)

 It may be that you are considering redundancies, in which case, you will normally need to ensure that you follow the appropriate selection and consultation procedures.
 This is especially the case if you might trigger the collective redundancy consultation requirements where 20 or more employees are be made redundant within a 90 day period.
 We will be able to advise you on the appropriate pools for selection, fair selection criteria and the process of consultation, depending on the applicable circumstances, to ensure your requirements to make redundancies are met and you select appropriately and fairly.
 This will ultimately put you in a strong position to defend any Tribunal claims.

 You may have misconduct issues and need to discipline an employee.
-We can advise on the best approach.
-Often employers have grounds to dismiss but do not follow a fair procedure leaving themselves exposed to an unfair dismissal claim.
+We can advise on the best approach to do so.
+Often employers have grounds to dismiss but do not follow a fair procedure, leaving themselves exposed to an unfair dismissal claim.
 A common mistake is to deal with issues of poor performance as a disciplinary matter.
-This can lead to a finding of unfair dismissal (as the correct process to follow for poor performance is different to that used in conduct cases).
+This can lead to a finding of unfair dismissal, as the correct process to follow for poor performance is different to that used in conduct cases.

 Capability dismissals relate to situations where either an employee’s health or skill prevents them from being able to do their job.
 Dismissals in either situation can be fair, but where a situation involves health issues consideration must always be given to the possibility of disability discrimination.
 Where you need to address poor performance issues the process is notoriously unattractive to employers given the amount of time and effort it takes to deal with the matter properly.
 We can advise on practical ways of addressing issues of poor performance within your organisation and achieving the quickest and most practical outcome for you.

-There may be allegations that allow you to dismiss for some other substantial reason or the Contract may be illegal (for example, where an employee’s right to work in the UK lapses), both of which are further grounds upon which you can (potentially) fairly dismiss.
+There may be allegations that allow you to dismiss for some other substantial reason or the Contract may be illegal (for example, where an employee’s right to work in the UK lapses), both of which are further grounds upon which you can potentially fairly dismiss an employee.

 There may be scope in your organisation to terminate by reason of retirement but this brings with it numerous issues around discrimination and needs careful planning and preparation should you want to implement a compulsory retirement age.
 In most cases this will be unlawful under the Equality Act 2010.
 However, in certain circumstances it may be possible to have a compulsory retirement age.